GLOBAL MARKETS-China reform plans lift shares, Dow, S&P 500 at new highs

 The China Enterprises Index of the top Chinese listings in Hong Kong soared 5.7 percent for its biggest daily gain since Dec.
 1, 2011.

-Germany’s DAX hit intraday and closing record highs as European shares resumed their rally on an improving outlook for the euro zone economy.
+Germany’s DAX hit a record high as European shares resumed their rally on an improving outlook for the region’s economy.

-Gold fell as a rebound in equities and lackluster physical demand prompted traders to cash in three days’ of gains, though expectations the Fed’s policy will stay loose lent support.

-U.S. Treasury debt prices rose, supported by the prospect of the Fed’s continued “easy” monetary policy.
+U.S. Treasury debt prices made narrow gains, supported by the prospect of the Fed’s continued “easy” monetary policy, but limited by investors’ clear preference for riskier assets in light of that accommodation.

 Brent crude oil fell toward $108 a barrel after a week of sharp gains ahead of talks between Iran and the West that could lead to an increase in Iranian crude oil exports.